Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 --------------------

-Your company has an Azure DevOps environment that can only be accessed by Azure Active Directory users.

-You are instructed to make sure that the Azure DevOps environment can only be accessed from devices connected to the company's on-premises network.
-Which of the following actions should you take?

-* A. Assign the devices to a security group.
-* B. Create a GPO.
-* C. Configure Security in Project Settings from Azure DevOps.
-* D. Configure conditional access in Azure Active Directory.

-**Correct Answer: D - Configure conditional access in Azure Active Directory**
+✅ Correct Answer: **D. Configure conditional access in Azure Active Directory**

-Conditional Access is a capability of Azure Active Directory.
-With Conditional Access, you can implement automated access control decisions for accessing your cloud apps that are based on conditions.

-Conditional Access policies are enforced after the first-factor authentication has been completed.

-### Question -11

-Your company has an Azure DevOps environment that can only be accessed by Azure Active Directory users.
+💡 Why this is correct

+Requirement:

-You are instructed to make sure that the Azure DevOps environment can only be accessed from devices connected to the company's on-premises network.
-Which of the following actions should you take?
+> Azure DevOps must **only be accessed from devices connected to the company's on-premises network**

+This is about **controlling access based on location/network**.

+👉 In Azure Active Directory, **Conditional Access** allows you to:

+* Restrict access by **IP address / named locations**
+* Allow access **only from corporate network**
+* Block all other access

+✔ You can define a policy like:

+* Allow access **ONLY from trusted IP ranges (on-prem network)**
+* Block all other locations

+❌ Why other options are wrong

-A. Assign the devices to a security group.
+* **A. Assign devices to a security group**

+  * Controls membership, not network/location access ❌

-B. Create a GPO.
+* **B. Create a GPO**

+  * Works for domain-joined machines, not cloud service access control ❌

-C. Configure Security in Project Settings from Azure DevOps.
+* **C. Configure Security in Project Settings (Azure DevOps)**

+  * Controls permissions (who can do what), not **where they connect from** ❌

+🎯 Exam Tip

+If the question mentions:

+* “restrict access by location”
+* “IP address”
+* “trusted network”
+* “only corporate network”

+👉 Always think: **Conditional Access (Azure AD)**

+🟢 Final Answer:

-**D. Configure conditional access in Azure Active Directory.**
+**D. Configure conditional access in Azure Active Directory**

-> Correct Answer: D - Configure conditional access in Azure Active Directory

-Conditional Access is a capability of Azure Active Directory.

-With Conditional Access, you can implement automated access control decisions for accessing your cloud apps that are based on conditions.
-Conditional Access policies are enforced after the first-factor authentication has been completed.

 ### Question -11

 You are making use of Azure DevOps to configure Azure Pipelines for project, named PROJ-01.

 You are preparing to use a version control system that allows for source code to be stored on a managed Windows server located on the company network.

 Which of the following is the version control system you should use?

 * A. Github Enterprise
 * B. Bitbucket cloud